millette/dat-shell/README.md

 ## TODO
 There's lots to do, classified here in bugs and features.

+I should probably move most of the items below to GitHub issues and establish a roadmap.

+Needless to say, I'm 100% open to contributions.

 ### Merge glob
 There's an [issue on glob to allow other fs implementations][glob280].
 This allows glob to work on dat archives (and the hyperdrive beneath).